huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
                   Trust is the currency in science and the foundation for everything we do.
 Since its beginning in 1984, HUNT has been pioneering trustworthy care for health data.
-We have expanded this tradition with third-party verified trust, caring deeply for study participants and their data.
+We are building on this tradition with our third-party certificates and our deep care for your study participants and their data.
                 </v-col>
               </v-row>
             </v-card-text>